-Don Draper’s (Jon Hamm) at a crossroad.
+Don Draper’s (Jon Hamm) at a crossroad in Mad Men Season 7 Episode 13.
 He seems to be on the run again, but it’s not that simple.
 He’s searching for something.
 Trying to put together the pieces of Dick, the boy he left behind – pieces that include his mistakes.
-While he’s roaming the Milk and Honey Route in Season 7, Episode 13, there’s tragedy brewing back home for the Draper-Francis family.
+Yet, while he’s roaming the Milk and Honey Route in Mad Men Season 7 Episode 13, there’s tragedy brewing back home for the Draper-Francis family.
 Betty is dying.
 As Betty faces death, Don faces what’s interfered with living.

 Corralled into a fundraiser, he drinks with a group of war vets; exchanging horror stories.
 “You do what you have to do to come home,” they say, without any evidence of guilt.
 Don, though, spills out his story of how the real Don Draper died.
 “I killed my CO,” he says.
 It was an accident, to be sure.
 But if he hadn’t dropped his lighter in a field filled with fuel, Don Draper would still be alive.